 Traditional galettes de sarrasin are made with buckwheat flour which is naturally gluten free.
 So, if you are going to a traditional Bretonne crêperie (crepe restaurant from Brittany) it should be naturally gluten free.
 Make sure to check that with the restaurant before sitting down and ordering.

 You will find a ton of Breton crepe restaurants in the Breton district of Paris which is situated near the Montparnasse train station.
 So just go have a look at "rue du Montparnasse" and you will for sure, find a good crepe restaurant that serves (cross contaminated) gluten free savory crepes.
 Please note, that their sweet crepes won't be gluten free.
-So unfortunately there won't be any dessert for you, unless you ask for a buckwheat galette with a sweet topping (I have yet to try that).
+So unfortunately there won't be any dessert for you, unless you ask for a buckwheat galette with a sweet topping.

 Another possibility though, would be to go to La Crème de Paris (4, rue du Faubourg Montmartre 75009 Paris) where they serve gluten free savory crepes and waffles and some gluten free waffles (no gluten free sweet crepes).
 But they are also cross contaminated, so not celiac friendly either.